ptmt/kevo/README.md

-#KeVa[PreviewVersion]
+#KeVo

 Damn Easy Key-Value Store written in F# 3.0.
-KeVo's features:

-- serializing all Object in Protocol Buffers
+- serializing all Object in Protocol Buffers or Json.NET
 - using System.Runtinme.MemoryCache

 ##Getting Started